 This makes Na Pali Coast National Park a must visit attraction for hikers, hunters, explorers, and wildlife fans, as it provides some of the most exhilarating experiences you’ll encounter during your stay on Kauai.

-Stay in Hanalei if you want to visit Napali Coast National Park, you want to stay in a small, quiet, traditional village, you are planning to rent a car, you want a choice of quiet, pleasant beaches.
+Stay in Hanalei if you like surfing; you want to visit Napali Coast National Park, you want to stay in a small, quiet, traditional village, you are planning to rent a car, you want a choice of quiet, pleasant beaches.

-Best places to stay in Hanalei:🔍FIND BEST HOTELS IN HANALEI
+Best places to stay in Kauai in Hanalei:🔍FIND BEST HOTELS IN HANALEI

 Over the years it was used to grow coffee, then sugarcane, and it even became a cattle ranch for a brief period before it was transformed into a luxury resort and golf course.